2. If there is no frame, it is possible to place the engine on a sturdy workbench or on the floor.

 - Crankshaft

-6. Before starting the disassembly and repair procedure, make sure you have the following:
+6. Before starting dismantling and repair procedures, make sure that the following is available:

 - General mechanical tools